orcfax/docs/docs/orcfax-solution/auditability.md

 personal AI models with reliable real-world data.

-Some of the most [current research on AI][ai-2] progress makes it clear that the in-deterministic nature of Large Language Models (LLM) cannot be relied upon for factual citations; these technologies need to be supported and trained by highly structured Fact Statements about the real world that humans inhabit.
+Some of the most [current research on AI][ai-2] makes it clear that the in-deterministic nature of Large Language Models (LLM) cannot be relied upon for factual citations; these technologies need to be supported and trained by highly structured Fact Statements about the real world that humans inhabit.
 We anticipate that the Orcfax protocol, anchored